U Turn (2016 film): Production

 According to the director, the script of the movie took place on the road.
 He says, "U-Turn happened in July when I used to drop my daughter Lucy to school and traffic used to be high.
 I used to park in front of her school for more than an hour and used the time to write the script."

-"U Turn", which has been made under Pawan Kumar's newly launched banner PK Studios, has Poornachandra Tejaswi's music, Satya Hegde, Advitha Gurumurthy and Siddharth Nuni's cinematography and Suresh's editing.
-Shraddha Srinath and Dilip Raj, who has done many supporting roles before, are playing the main roles.
-Roger Narayan, Skanda, Krishna, Pavan, Naveen, Divya, Pramod, Aarna, Kennedy, Chethan D'Souza, Delson D'Souza and others are in the cast.
+U-Turn was produced under Pawan Kumar's then newly launched banner PK Studios, has Poornachandra Tejaswi's music, Satya Hegde, Advitha Gurumurthy and Siddharth Nuni's cinematography and Suresh's editing.